-For example, you might think that your speech difficulties make people think you’re drunk.
-So you may avoid going out with friends and family.
+For example, if you worry that your speech difficulties make people think you’re drunk, you may avoid going out with friends and family.
 That can lead to social isolation, loneliness, and possibly depression.

 CBT can help ease depression in people with MS.

-Anxiety is another common symptom of MS that CBT could help.
-You might feel anxious about the uncertainty of your disease.
-You could feel anxious about self-injecting your medications, too.
+Anxiety is another common MS symptom that CBT can help you manage.
+You might worry about the uncertainty of your disease.
+Or feel anxious about giving yourself shots.

-Few studies explore the benefits of CBT for general anxiety in people with MS. But many studies show that CBT helps various types of anxiety in the general population.
-A few small studies explore CBT specifically for self-injection anxiety.
-In those studies, talk therapy helped people face their fears and inject themselves.
+There aren’t many studies on the benefits of CBT for anxiety in people with MS. But quite a few show it helps with various types of anxiety in people without the disease.
+Others show talk therapy can help people face their fears about giving themselves shots.

-Fatigue is one of the most common, and possibly most disabling, symptoms of MS. Talk therapy can help make people with MS feel less tired.
-You may discover ways to live a full life in spite of your fatigue.
-Rather than avoid potentially tiring activities altogether, you may learn to break activities up into more manageable parts.
+Fatigue is one of the most common MS symptoms, and possibly the most disabling one.
+Talk therapy can help you feel less tired.
+You may find ways to live a full life in spite of your fatigue.
+Rather than avoid things that can tire you out, you’ll learn how to break activities up into more manageable parts.

-You might also pick up something called sleep hygiene that can help you get the best sleep possible.
-Therapists may show you how to get help with tasks that make you tired.
-They can also help you stop thinking that fatigue prevents you from doing things, or that it’s a signal that your MS is getting worse.
+You might also pick up tips to help you get the best sleep possible.
+Therapists can show you how to get help with tasks that tire you out.
+They can also help you change your thoughts about fatigue.
+It doesn’t have to prevent you from doing things you want to do, and it isn’t a signal that your MS is getting worse.

-Sometimes trouble thinking clearly, common in people with MS, can lead to things like angry outbursts, dangerous risk-taking, and talking too much about yourself.
+Trouble thinking clearly, which is common in people with MS, can lead to things like angry outbursts, dangerous risk-taking, and talking too much about yourself.
 A small study showed that CBT helped ease these things, especially talking too much.

-Lack of sexual arousal is common in people who have MS. In a small study, researchers offered people with MS and poor sexual function counseling and adjustments to medicine that might interfere with sex drive.
-Couples who received this treatment saw improvements in communication, marital happiness, and sexual satisfaction.
+Lack of sexual arousal is common in people with MS. In one small study, researchers gave counseling to people who have both MS and poor sexual function, and adjusted the dose on medications that might interfere with their sex drive.
+Couples who got this treatment reported better communication, marital happiness, and sexual satisfaction.

-Loss of sexual intimacy in your relationship can take a toll on self-esteem and lead to anxiety and depression.
-Therapy can address all of these, too.
+Loss of sexual intimacy can take a toll on self-esteem and lead to anxiety and depression.
+Therapy can address these issues, too.

-Some studies suggest that CBT could help slow the progression of your MS or make it less severe.
-This could be because treating anxiety, depression, and low self-esteem can make you more likely to take your medications and stick to your treatment plan.
+Some studies suggest CBT could help slow MS progression or make it less severe.
+This could be because treating anxiety, depression, and low self-esteem make you more likely to take your medications and stick to your treatment plan.